Data Frames - Part 2

 End of chapter Exercises

-Assignment: The Breast Cancer Data
+Assignment: The Breast Cancer Dataset

 1. Get the summary (univariate) statistics of columns 2-10 (accessing indices 1:10) using describe

-2. Plot the means of each column as a bar chart with standard deviations as error bars.
+2. Plot the means of each column as a bar chart with standard deviations displayed as error bars.
 Why are some bars invisible?

-4. Calculate the correlation matrix using corrcoef from Numpy and plot it as a heatmap.
+4. Calculate the correlation matrix using corrcoef from NumPy and plot it as a heatmap.
 The shape of the matrix should be (31, 31).
 Use fill_diagonal to set the diagonal elements to 0.

 5. Calculate the average column correlation and plot it as a bar chart.